 There were very few suspects, and one stood out to me.
 Her friend from Tulsa came to her funeral, a young man much younger than my daughter.
 He introduced himself, and Todd was his name.
 He looked like a damn Todd.
 All I kept thinking was, did he drive all the way here and murder my only child?
 Had she refused his advances?
 Had she canceled her trip to visit, and had that angered him?

 The children seemed very familiar with Todd.
 He patted their heads, and I saw him hug Jillian.
 She didn’t seem to want his hug but took it anyhow.
 Which I thought was odd.

 When we got home that night, and we had settled in, I asked Jillian about it.
 Playing detective I asked her some questions.

 “How well did you and your mom know Todd?
 He seems nice,”

 “We met him over the summer on a hiking trip with mom,” Jillian said, opening her red sketchbook and drawing something.
 When I leaned in to take a peek, she caught me and closed her book, getting up from the table and moving onto the couch where Jason watched a cartoon.

 “Todd was a park ranger, but now he teaches rock climbing.
-Mom took lessons so she would get better and be able to go with Todd on her trip,” Jason said, matter of fact.
+Mom took lessons so she would get better and be able to go with Todd on her trip,” Jason said, flatly.